 Bake 13-15 minutes, rotating halfway.

-Use cookie cutter to reshape cookies immediately after baking.
+Use cookie cutter to reshape cookies while hot.

 Whisk powdered sugar, maple syrup, and boiling water.